d4n3sh/thedaneshproject/content/posts/2008-04-15-freaking-slow-internet.md

   - 894834357

 ---
 Is it just me or has the internet been freaking slow at nights for the past weeks.
 Streamyx has not come up with a explanation as usual.
-Calling them is just a waste of time&#8230;..
+Calling them is just a waste of time.....

 F U Streamyx, what am I paying RM100 for?